Your challenges

 The process

-Digestate is pumped via a heating step (tube-in-tube) to the stripper column, where it falls from the top to the bottom.
-Air is recirculated through the stripper from the bottom to the top (in countercurrent modus) and ammonia is stripped off the liquid to the air and cleaned in a single or two-stage washing step with an acid in one or two scrubbers, where an ammonium salt solution is formed (typically ammonium sulphate, but ammonium nitrate or citrate is also possible).
-The air is separated from the ammonia and re-used in the stripper.
+Digestate is pumped via a heating step (tube-in-tube) to the stripper column, where it flows from the top to the bottom.
+Air is blown through the stripper from the bottom to the top (in countercurrent modus) and ammonia is stripped out of the liquid to the air and absorbed in a single or two-stage washing step with an acid where an ammonium salt solution is formed (typically ammonium sulphate, but ammonium nitrate or citrate is also possible).
+The washed air is clean from ammonia and re-used in the stripper.
 A recirculation fan takes care of the air transport.
 Only a small bleed stream prevents the build-up of undesired components and typically is sent to an odor control unit.
 The special design of the internals in the system increases the surface area inside the stripper maximizing the efficiency (up to 90%).
 An alkaline agent is not necessary for most applications.
 The substrate leaving the system, and low in ammonia, is almost at identical temperature as the incoming substrate enabling a sizeable heat recovery (up to 90%).

 Our positive impact